-This breathtaking, melt-in-the mouth side dish is perfect for your holiday table.
+This breathtaking, melt-in-the mouth Low FODMAP Carrot Soufflé is the perfect side dish for your dinner.
 Plus is easy to digest, as it’s gluten free, lactose free and low FODMAP!

 And if you’re looking for the perfect dessert to follow the main course, I suggest these carrot and chocolate marble cakes with candied almonds.
 Yum!

 Low Fodmap Carrot Soufflé